Skip to main content Skip to search Skip to main navigation

 Product information "White Mulberries Organic"

-Nutritional values White Mulberries per 100g
+Nutritional values of white mulberries per 100g

-Energy value 1435 kJ / 339 kcal,
+Energy value 1435 kJ/339 kcal,

-fat 2.6g, of which saturated fatty acids 1.2g,
+Fat 2.6g, of which saturated fatty acids 1.2g,

-carbohydrates 63g, of which sugar 42.3g
+Carbohydrates/glucides 93g, of which sugar 42.3g,

 protein 10.6g.